Bug report #6222

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||15533|

 QgsStyleV2::save() is disabled (see qgsstylev2.cpp:338) and needs to be implemented.

 TestStyleV2::testSaveLoad() is failing because of that (see testqgsstylev2.cpp:191)

-#3 Updated by Etienne Tourigny almost 8 years ago
+#3 Updated by Etienne Tourigny over 8 years ago

 The patch below solves the creation problem in the UI, but the style test still fails.

 QgsStyleV2::save() does nothing, so to save a ramp you need to call QgsStyleV2::saveColorRamp().
 However, if save() were implemented (calling save() on symbols and ramps), it would not work with current style manager dialog, because symbols and ramps would be saved twice (which would generate an error on the second save).